YouTube to support virtual reality video on its app

 Makers of virtual reality content can upload VR videos compatible with the Cardboard viewer directly to YouTube.
 YouTube said there are about a dozen VR videos, including one stemming from the "Hunger Games" movies.

-Neil Schneider, executive director of VR trade organization Immersive Technology Alliance, noted that YouTube introduced 3D video in 2009 and was also an early adopter of high-definition video.
+Neil Schneider, executive director of VR trade organisation Immersive Technology Alliance, noted that YouTube introduced 3D video in 2009 and was also an early adopter of high-definition video.

 "It's not surprising they would take the angle of adding virtual reality," he said.